 Accolades include Australia-Japan Foundation (DFAT) funding (2016), Wellington LUX festival installation funding (2015), Australia Council for the Arts [OYEA (2012), Digital Culture funding (2010), ArtStart (2009)] and a Fellowship of Australian Composers Award (2007).

-David has worked with artists and organisation including Keisuke Takahashi, Khaled Sabsabi, Vic McEwan, Nicholas Hope, Grant Moxom, Alexis Mailles, Toby Knyvett, Nibroll, ST Spot, Shopfront, CuriousWorks, Heaps Decent, BYDS, PYT, ATYP, MOD Productions, Ramus, The Pulse, Just Pixels, Sydney Opera House, as well as schools and councils.
+David has worked with artists and organisations including Keisuke Takahashi, Khaled Sabsabi, Vic McEwan, Nicholas Hope, Grant Moxom, Alexis Mailles, Toby Knyvett, Nibroll, ST Spot, Shopfront, CuriousWorks, Heaps Decent, BYDS, PYT, ATYP, MOD Productions, Ramus, The Pulse, Just Pixels, Sydney Opera House, as well as schools and councils.
 He mentors emerging artists and has experience on various arts panels and boards.

 For a 2 page CV see David Kirkpatrick WebCV.pdf